kent-map/images/README.md

 ### Examples

-The image file [Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg) would a IIIF manifest that can be accessed via the URL [https://iiif.visual-essays/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json](https://iiif.visual-essays/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg).
+The image file [Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg](Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg) would result in an IIIF manifest that can be accessed via the URL [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json](https://iiif.visual-essays/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg).
 This manifest can then be used in any IIIF viewer to view the image.
-For instance, [https://iiif.visual-essays/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json].
+For instance, [https://iiif.visual-essays.net/gh:kent-map/images/Fallstaff_Hotel_and_Westgate_Towers,_Canterbury-CC0.jpg/manifest.json].

 ## 2) Image and properties file